jatolentino/Sample-web/README.md

-# A web sample, the script start.sh enabled the server
+# A web sample
+Hosting with the script start.sh which the tools for the server